-'Critical' shooting incident at Molson Coors' Milwaukee facility; 7 people killed: report
+'Critical' shooting incident at Molson Coors' Milwaukee facility; 'multiple' people killed, mayor says

 A shooting at the Molson Coors Beverage Co., in Milwaukee, Wis., has left "multiple people" dead, including the shooter, the mayor of the city said Wednesday.